 Nothing compares to the colorful foliage that the trees in the Adirondacks show off every fall.
 A big part of this beautiful natural landscape is the fact there are about 100 native species of trees in the region.
 But the trees you’ll see surrounding your home here in the mountains depend primarily on elevation.

 Keep in mind that conditions ranging from soil quality to drainage can also impact the types of trees found in a particular area.
 It’s also common for different species of trees to grow in transition zones at slightly higher or lower elevations.

-The SUNY College of Environmental Science and Forestry breaks down the types of trees you will encounter from the high peaks down to the lowlands.
+Let’s break down some of the types of trees you will encounter from the high peaks down to the lowlands.

 This area only makes up about 85 acres of the Adirondack’s 11 highest peaks.
 It’s a non-forest area where only lichens and mosses are seen.